AdobeDocs/experience-manager-65.sv-SE/help/assets/private-folder.md

    ![chlimage_1-413](assets/chlimage_1-413.png)

-1. To share the folder with other users and the assign privileges to them, select the folder, and click the **[!UICONTROL Properties]** icon from the toolbar.
+1. To share the folder with other users and the assign privileges to them, select the folder, and click **[!UICONTROL Properties]** from the toolbar.

    ![chlimage_1-414](assets/chlimage_1-414.png)